-Why Weißensee and Karlshorst are the new neighborhoods of the future
+Why Weißensee and Karlshorst are the new districts of the future

-The future of living no longer lies between Friedrichstrasse and Ku’damm – it is emerging in neighborhoods that combine quality of life with urbanity.
+The future of living no longer lies between Friedrichstraße and Ku'damm – it is emerging in neighborhoods that combine quality of life with urbanity.
 Those who recognized this early on can shape the future today.
-Those who miss the boat will have no answers in five years' time.
+Those who missed the boat will have no answers in five years' time.

-Weißensee and Karlshorst are two neighborhoods that reflect this change perfectly.
+Weißensee and Karlshorst are two neighborhoods that exemplify this change.

 There are locations that grow because the market discovers them – and there are locations that develop because they had the potential from the outset.
-Weissensee belongs to the second category.
+Weißensee belongs to the second category.

-For a long time, the district was perceived as a mere alternative to Prenzlauer Berg.
-A stopgap solution for those who could no longer afford the old apartments in the Kollwitzkiez neighborhood.
-Today, it is clear that Weissensee is not a fallback location, but has developed its own dynamic.
+For a long time, the neighborhood was perceived as merely an alternative to Prenzlauer Berg.
+A stopgap solution for those who could no longer afford the old apartments in the Kollwitz neighborhood.
+Today, it is clear that Weißensee is not a fallback location, but has developed its own dynamic.

-What makes Weissensee so strong is precisely what inner-city neighborhoods are increasingly lacking:
+What makes Weißensee so strong is precisely what inner-city neighborhoods are increasingly lacking:

 - The lake is a locational advantage, a genuine local recreation area that does not need to be artificially developed.

-- A mature structure that means neither interchangeable new-build neighborhoods nor an overcrowded city center.
+- A mature structure that means neither interchangeable new-build neighborhoods nor overcrowded city centers.

 The market has now understood this.
-Today, buyers are deliberately moving here because they are not compromising, but making a decision.
+Today, buyers are consciously drawn here because they are not compromising, but making a decision.

 We recognized this change early on and invested in Weißensee when others were still talking about supposed peripheral locations.
 Today, everyone wants to be there.